 Overcrowded: Overcrowded conditions take into consideration the make-up and size of your household compared to the number of bedrooms in your home.

 Transitional: Transitional housing includes living with family members or a friend or other temporary housing arrangements.

 Government Subsidized: Your current household rental costs are subsidized by housing programs such as Section 8 or other Low Rent Programs.

 Unaffordable: Unaffordable housing exists if the current monthly rent you pay is greater than 30% of your monthly household income.

 Willingness to Partner

-If you are approved by West Orange Habitat for Humanity as a prospective homeowner you must
+If you are approved by West Orange Habitat as a prospective homeowner partner you must:

-- Be willing to live in home provided by West Orange Habitat for Humanity and pay affordable mortgage.
+Live in the home provided by West Orange Habitat and timely pay an affordable, no-interest mortgage.

-- Complete Homeowner Education Workshops provided by Habitat for Humanity.
+Successfully complete Homeowner Education Workshops provided by West Orange Habitat.

 Ability repay no-interest mortgage